What is Metabolism?

 The metabolic processes help in growth and reproduction and help in maintaining the structures of living organisms.
 The organisms respond to the surrounding environment due to metabolic activities.
 All the chemical reactions occurring in the living organisms from digestion to transportation of substances from cell to cell require energy.

 Catabolism – This process is mainly involved in breaking down larger organic molecules into smaller molecules.
 This metabolic process releases energy.

 Anabolism – This process is mainly involved in building up or synthesizing compounds from simpler substances required by the cells.
 This metabolic process requires and stores energy.

-Metabolism is related to nutrition and existence of nutrients.
-Bioenergetics describes the metabolism as the biochemical subways through which the cell obtains its energy.
+Metabolism is related to nutrition and the existence of nutrients.
+Bioenergetics describes the metabolism as the biochemical pathway through which the cells obtain energy.
 One of the major aspects is the energy formation.